pnieves2019/MAELASviewer/README.md

 ```bash
 python3 maelasviewer.py
 ```
 then visit http://127.0.0.1:8050/ in your web browser to use MAELASviewer.
+This will run the app in the development server on your local machine..